HeDuan/PHBS_BlockChain_2018-1/README.md

 In psychology literature, scholars have comprehensively analyzed why people collect.
 According to McIntosh and Schmeichel (2004), there are four types of collectors:

 > 1. Passionate collectors, who are obsessive and emotional.
-They will pay any price for the right item (see also Belk, 1991Belk, R. W. 1991.
-The ineluctable mysteries of possessions.
-Journal of Social Behavior and Personality, 6: 17–55.
-[Google Scholar], on irrational aspects of collecting behavior).
+They will pay any price for the right item (see also [Belk, 1991](https://www.tandfonline.com/doi/full/10.1080/01490400490272639?scroll=top&needAccess=true#), on irrational aspects of collecting behavior).
 > 2. Inquisitive collectors, who see collecting as an investment.
 > 3. The hobbyist, who collects purely for enjoyment.
 > 4. Expressive collectors, who collect as a statement of who they are.
 These types suggest some overt motivations for collecting: profit, the emotional thrill of acquisition (intense but short-lived positive affect), pleasure (mild but consistent positive affect), and self expression or aggrandizement.
 (McIntosh and Schmeichel, 2001)